What is the Weather Like in October in New Zealand?

-Here are a few handy tips so you’re ready to travel New Zealand in October!
+Here are a few handy tips so you’re ready to travel in New Zealand in October!

 - Make sure your day pack always has a rain jacket and an extra warm layer in there for those unpredictable mid-spring days